Early Years Foundation Stage Curriculum (Reception Classes)

 Expressive Arts and Design involves enabling children to explore and play with a wide range of media and materials, as well as providing opportunities and encouragement for sharing their thoughts, ideas and feeling through a variety of activities in art, music, movement, dance, role play and design and technology.

-All children are introduced to French as part of our early years curriculum.
+All children are introduced to basic French as part of our early years curriculum.

 Throughout the reception year children’s development will be assessed through observations which inform the Early Years Foundation Stage Profile and progress will be reported to parents.
 Parents will be invited to discuss their child’s progress with the class teacher in the autumn term and again later in the spring term, with a final written report at the end of the summer term.
 If parents have any concerns, then please do not hesitate to make an appointment to discuss these issues with either the class teacher or headteacher.